outseta/outseta-toolkit/README.md

  ***********************************************************
  ** 🚨 Remember to create a person custom property with system name: WatchLater **
  ***********************************************************
-// 1.
-Go to CRM > Custom Properties > Person > Add Property
+ 1. Go to CRM > Custom Properties > Person > Add Property
-// 2.
-Make sure the system name is "WatchLater"
+ 2. Make sure the system name is "WatchLater"
-// 3. and the control type is "text"
+ 3. and the control type is "text"
  */

-// Select variant `OnWatchLaterList` when slug is present in watch later
+// Selects variant `OnWatchLaterList` when slug is present in watch later
-// Select variant `NotOnWatchLaterList` when slug is not present in watch later
+// Selects variant `NotOnWatchLaterList` when slug is not present in watch later
-// ℹ️ Requires a `slug` property on the component export function variantFromWatchLaterStatus(Component): ComponentType {
+// ℹ️ Requires a `slug` property on the component export function selectVariantFromWatchLaterStatus(Component): ComponentType {
-  return custom.variantForProperty(Component, "WatchLater", {
+  return custom.selectVariantForProperty(Component, "WatchLater", {
-    value: "props.slug", // e.g., one of the following: `video1`, `video2`, `video3` etc.
+    value: "props.slug", // e.g. one of: `video1`, `video2`, `video3` etc.
     compare: "includes",
     activeVariant: "OnWatchLaterList",
     inactiveVariant: "NotOnWatchLaterList",